mispchallenge/misp2021_baseline/task1_wws/README.md

   - **speech augmentation**

     Simulating reverberant and noisy data from near field speech, noise is widely adopted.
 We provide a baseline speech simulation tool to add reverberation and noise for speech augmentation.
-Considering that the negative samples are easier to obtain, we simulate all positive samples and partial negative samples.
+Considering that the negative samples are easier to obtain, we simulate all positive samples and partial negative samples (listed in file data_prepare/negative.scp).
+Here, we only use channel 1 for simulation.

     - **add reverberation**